 Does DEGIRO offer "free" ETFs?
 Discover all the associated costs

-In this article, we will analyze DEGIRO's "Popular ETF Selection" in detail, the associated costs, and whether it is still worth investing in this option.
+In this article, we will analyze DEGIRO's ETF Core Selection in detail, the associated costs, and whether it is still worth investing in this option.

-DEGIRO offers a list called the "Popular ETF Selection," which includes various ETFs that can be bought or sold under special conditions.
+DEGIRO offers a list called the ETF Core Selection (formerly the "Popular ETF Selection"), which includes various ETFs, ETCs, and ETNs that can be bought or sold under special conditions.
 This program was designed to attract investors looking to minimize costs, especially those who prefer to invest in ETFs regularly.
+Since the October 2025 overhaul, these conditions apply exclusively to listings on the Tradegate exchange.

 Which ETFs are included in this list?